A guide to cycling the climbs of Cauterets, Cambasque and Pont d’Espagne

 Food and water

 The village of Cauterets has numerous places to replenish food and water supplies.
-Every budget is catered for and we highly recommend you take the opportunity to stop here and have lunch.
+Every budget is catered for and I highly recommend you take the opportunity to stop here and have lunch.

 You will also be able to purchase food and water from Pierreffite-Nestalis which is at the very base of the climb.